ver228/tierpsy-tracker/docs/HOWTO.md

 Alternatively, one can create a text file with the list of files to be analysed (one file per line).
 The path to this file can then be set in `Individual File List`.

+### Parameters Files
+Parameters files created using the [Set Parameters](#set-parameters) widget can be select in the `Parameter Files` box.
+You can also select some previously created files using the drop-down list.
+If no file is selected the [default values](https://github.com/ver228/tierpsy-tracker/blob/dev/tierpsy/helper/params/docs_tracker_param.py) will be used.

+#### Worm Tracker 2.0 Option

+You can analyse videos created by the  [Worm Tracker 2.0](http://www.mrc-lmb.cam.ac.uk/wormtracker/) by selecting [WT2_clockwise.json](https://github.com/ver228/tierpsy-tracker/blob/development/tierpsy/extras/param_files/WT2_clockwise.json) or
+[WT2_anticlockwise.json](https://github.com/ver228/tierpsy-tracker/blob/development/tierpsy/extras/param_files/WT2_anticlockwise.json).
+Use the former if the ventral side in the videos is clockwise from the head, and the later if it is anticlockwise.
+You can either use the "Pattern include" option to select the files with a particular orientation or save different orientations in different folders.
+If you need to fine-tune the parameters you can either edit the .json files using a text editor or using `Set Parameters`.

+Note that each of the video files `.avi` must have a pair of files with the extensions `.info.xml` and `.log.csv`.
+Additionally, if the stage aligment step fails an error will be risen.
+If you do not want to see the error messages untick the option `Print debug information`.

 ### Analysis Progress